Oil Base Finishing Tips

 - Top Coat Color

 - Oil based top coats have a slight amber color.
-Water based top coats dry to a clear finish.
+High Performance water based top coat dries to a clear finish.
 Enduro-Var is also water based but it ambers.

 - Clean Up

 - Use mineral spirits or paint thinner for clean up.

 - Dry Time